Articles related to oil prices

 Forecast of Crude Oil Prices - US Economy - About.com

-Answer: U.S. oil prices are very volatile, making it seem they are difficult to predict .
-They usually spike in the spring, as oil futures traders anticipate high demand ...
+Jan 15, 2015 ...
+U.S. oil prices are very volatile, but they do have a predictable seasonal swing.
+They usually spike in the spring, as oil futures traders anticipate ...

 What Factors Determine Oil Prices? - US Economy - About.com